10-Seconds on the Ooni Fyra 12

 You can only use hardwood cooking pellets in the Ooni Fyra 12.
 That means no wood chips, wood chunks or logs.
 The firebox just isn’t designed to handle them.

 Heating up the stone in the Fyra takes about 15 minutes.
-After that, you’re looking at 60-90 seconds per pizza.
+After that, you’re looking at 60-90 seconds to cook each pizza.

-No. All Ooni pizza ovens, including the Fyra 12 are designed for outside use only.
-That’s a no for using them in your garage too, there’s simply not enough ventillation to be safe for yourself and your family.
+No. All Ooni pizza ovens, except for the electric Ooni Volt 12 are designed for outside use only.
+That’s a no for using them in your garage too, there’s simply not enough ventillation to be safe for you and your family.

 There’s a slight smoky flavor in pizza cooked on the Ooni Fyra 12.
 But, the pizzas only in there for about 60 seconds so it’s not really long enough to impart much wood-fired flavor.